bailey27/cppcryptfs/README.md

 Increasing the I/O buffer size may result in improved performance, especially when the underlying filesystem is a remote network filesystem.

-For remote filesystems, good values to try are 0 (Dokany chooses number of threads) for per-filesystem threads and 64KB for I/O buffer size.
+For remote filesystems, good values to try are "Dokany default (5)" for per-filesystem threads and 64KB for I/O buffer size.

 The default is the original 4KB size.
 When this size is used, the code paths are almost exactly the same as they were before the I/O buffer size setting was added.